CandidContributions/CanConUmbrackathon-2020/Guestbook/0-template.md

 STATUS: (what you're up to/want to be up to)

-_and then list out the contributions separately you've made using the relevant prefixes:_
+_and then list the contributions you've made separately using the relevant prefixes:_

 PR: (for a PR you've raised or contributed to)